-The 2024 International Indigenous Tourism Conference will be held in Ottawa, Ontario, from February 26 to 28, 2024.
+The 2025 International Indigenous Tourism Conference will be held in Montréal, Québec, from February 25 to 27, 2025.

 Three Days of Inspiration